 Christmas services are among the highest-attended services of the year, presenting an exciting opportunity to celebrate and worship with a larger audience.
-With the increased number of services and attendees, you’ll want to make safety a top priority.
+You’ll want to make safety a top priority if you're expecting an increased number of services and attendees this holiday season.
 Here are some pointers to help you plan for your large gathering.

 Review your safety plan.
 Take a moment to revisit the safety plan you have established for your church.
 Review all procedures with your staff and volunteers to make sure that they know how to respond in the event of an emergency.

 Determine logistics.
 With so many people in attendance, it's especially important to make sure that you have a game plan for the day — and that this plan is clearly communicated to staff and volunteers.
 Here are some details to consider: